There are more than a few bad apples in the basket: Romance scams are a big business.

 Romance Scammers on Dating Sites

 Studies show that if the scammer masquerades as a man, he typically claims to be an engineer working overseas.
-In fact, he does work overseas, but as a scammer.
+The truth is, he does work overseas, but as a social engineer, a euphemism for a scammer.
 If the scammer masquerades as a woman, she typically claims to be a student.
-Her photo reveals enough cleavage to convince you that you’d like to meet her.
+Her photo reveals just enough cleavage to convince you that you’d like to meet her.

 An email exchange develops.
-It may also evolve into regular Skype calls.
+It may also evolve into regular WhatsApp or Zoom calls.
 You soon learn that the other party needs some money.
 Maybe it’s for a return flight for the guy abroad so he can finally meet you.
 If the scammer pretends to be a female student, the money could pay off her tuition for the rest of the semester.
 And then she can take time off her studies to finally meet up with you.
 Maybe a mother is hospitalized and the loving son or daughter can’t meet the bills.
 The bottom line is that they’ll tell you anything to convince you to wire some money.
 The practice is known as “catfishing.”
-According to the FBI’s Internet Crime Report, approximately 18,500 U.S. residents were catfished in 2018.
-They wound up losing a whopping $362,500,761.

 Dating Sites that Are Romance Scams